iron-software/IronBarcode-Examples/examples/confidence-threshold/README.md

 ***Based on <https://ironsoftware.com/examples/confidence-threshold/>***

-As of December 2023, IronBarcode has integrated machine learning technologies to advance its ability to detect barcodes accurately.
-Adjust the `ConfidenceThreshold` setting in the `BarcodeReaderOptions` to specify the lowest acceptable confidence level for barcode identifications made by the machine learning model.
-This threshold can be set anywhere from 0.0 to 1.0, with the standard configuration being 0.7.
+As of December 2023, IronBarcode has integrated machine learning to improve its barcode recognition capability.
+Adjust the `ConfidenceThreshold` property within `BarcodeReaderOptions` to specify the minimum confidence level required for detections by the ML model to be deemed accurate.
+This threshold can be set anywhere from 0.0 to 1.0, with a default value of 0.7.

-For those opting to detect barcodes without the machine learning enhancement, the [Barcode.Slim](https://www.nuget.org/packages/BarCode.Slim) package is recommended.
+For those looking to perform barcode detection without the assistance of machine learning, the [Barcode.Slim](https://www.nuget.org/packages/BarCode.Slim) package is an excellent alternative.